Skip to main content

 Create the IPsec Site Connection

-Navigate to Project > Network > VPN > IPsec Site Connections and click Add IPsec Site Connection.
+Navigate to Network > VPNs (IPsec Site Connections tab) and click Create.

 FieldValue